An Approximate AKE Principle for Metric Valued Fields: Introduction

 \section{Introduction}

 In \cite{YAACOV_2014} Ben Yaacov introduced a formalism to consider certain valued fields, called \textit{metric valued fields}, as structures in continuous logic, namely complete valued fields with value group embedded in the group $\rplus$.
-Given a metric valued field $K$, for technical reasons Ben Yaacov associates to it a continuous logic structure $K\mathbb{P}^1$ with base set the projective line over $K$.
-Still in \cite{YAACOV_2014}, he further established a quantifier elimination result for the theories of (projective lines over) algebraically closed and of real closed metric non-trivially valued fields.
+Given a metric valued field $K$, for technical reasons Ben Yaacov associates to it a continuous logic structure $K\mathbb{P}^1$ with base set the projective line over $K$.\footnote{Very recently, Rideau-Kikuchi, Scanlon and Simon used an alternative approach in \cite{RiSc25}.} Still in \cite{YAACOV_2014}, he further established a quantifier elimination result for the theories of (projective lines over) algebraically closed and of real closed metric non-trivially valued fields.

 In this article, we will deepen the study of metric valued fields in this context.
 Naturally the question arises, whether there exists a connection between residue field and value group of a metric valued field in equicharacteristic $0$ and its elementary (continuous logic) theory, similarly to the Ax-Kochen-Ershov (AKE) principle in the classical context.
 This question is non-trivial since in general the residue field of $K$ is not interpretable in the continuous logic structure $K\mathbb{P}^1$ and the value group is directly given by the metric.
 Consequently, we not only have to investigate to which extent the elementary theories of residue field and value group determine the elementary theory of the metric valued field but also vice-versa, unlike in the classical context.
 In our analysis, we restrict ourselves mainly to the case of equicharacteristic $0$ metric valued fields with \textit{dense} (in $\rplus$) value group, as non-dense metric valued fields resemble classical logic structures.